commercialhaskell/stack/GUIDE.md

 stack handles the management of your toolchain (including GHC — the Glasgow Haskell Compiler — and, for Windows users, MSYS), building and registering libraries, building build tool dependencies, and more.
-While it can use existing tools on your system, stack's has the capacity to be your one-stop shop for all Haskell tooling you need.
+While it can use existing tools on your system, stack has the capacity to be your one-stop shop for all Haskell tooling you need.
 This guide will follow that stack-centric approach.

 ### What makes stack special?